jgarr16/jrgarrigues.github.io/_posts/2017-08-13-learning-styles.md

 - For the stout-hearted (i.e., the glutons for punishment), you can pick up a book and go it alone.
 I've got a lot of books!
 Truth be told, I haven't read most of them...

+- You can go to school and attend classes for a couple/few years to learn some of this stuff.

 - There are bootcamps for people that want to get maximum immersion in the shortest time possible.
 I haven't done an actual bootcamp, but I've attended week-long courses on specific tech topics - close.

 - We've got [Massive Online Open Courses (MOOCs)](https://en.wikipedia.org/wiki/Massive_open_online_course) from places like [Coursera](https://www.coursera.org/), [Udacity](https://www.udacity.com/), [EdX](https://www.edx.org/), etc. I've tried some from each; my current preference is Coursera.

 - Then, finally, there are micro-courses from places like [Lynda.com](https://www.lynda.com/) and [EnvatoTuts+](https://tutsplus.com/) where you can dive in on a specific topic.

+So, everybody has their own ideas on the topic.
+I was talking to  a guy the other day that was convinced that the only valuable learning came from universities.
+We were discussing the difference between technical certifications (mature certs like those from Microsoft, Project Management Institute, or others of that ilk) and undergrad/graduate college degrees.
+His preference went to the latter, but I don't think that I agree.

 Focus on objective - what do you want to teach most?
 Coding excellence, or teamwork?